RedCommand-dev/sha-demo/README.md

 ## Library used

-This project uses the [cryptojs library](https://cryptojs.gitbook.io/docs/) for the encryption and decryption, and the [qrcodejs library](https://github.com/davidshimjs/qrcodejs) for generatign the QR Code.
+This project uses the [cryptojs library](https://cryptojs.gitbook.io/docs/) for the encryption and decryption and the [qrcodejs library](https://github.com/davidshimjs/qrcodejs) for generating the QR Code.

 <details>
 <summary>Notes</summary>